21 Types of Moths in Florida

 Their wings beat so rapidly that they can be mistaken for hummingbirds.
 They inhabit most of North America and are active during the summer months.

-The adult moths have a light brown or tan color with symmetrical dark brown patches on their ‘shoulders,’ in the middle and at the tip of each wing.
+The adult moths are light brown or tan in color, with symmetrical dark brown patches on their ‘shoulders,’ in the middle, and at the tip of each wing.

 When their wings are spread, you can see bright pink coloration on the smaller hindwings.